xueying-lyu/mismatch/README.md

 Acknowledgement
 ============
-If use `mismatch`, please cite the following core papers:
+If you use `mismatch`, please cite the following core papers:

 [Tau-neurodegeneration mismatch reveals vulnerability and resilience to comorbidities in Alzheimer's continuum](https://alz-journals.onlinelibrary.wiley.com/doi/full/10.1002/alz.13559)